 It is as a result of this research that I have also developed an interest in the history of the abbey of Savigny, head of Normandy’s only native monastic order, and motherhouse to a network of institutions throughout France and the British Isles, which in 1147 was absorbed into the Cistercian Order.
 Savigny was one of the most important Cistercian houses in northern Europe, but it has thus far received comparatively little scholarly attention.
 I have published (or have forthcoming for publication) several articles on aspects of life (its scriptorium, its networks of recruitment and benefactors, etc.) at the abbey and its key texts (in particular, its charters and the so-called Chronicon Savigniacense).
-I am currently preparing a monograph (The abbey of Savigny: Monastic reform and society in western France, 1112-1250), provisionally accepted for publication with Brepols, which will examine the abbey’s social authority and economic power, its local and regional relationships, in particular with its benefactors and ecclesiastical neighbours, and its place within—and impact upon—the social, economic and political fabric of the volatile border region in which it was located.
-It will also look to improve our understanding of the evolution of the Cistercian Order and the nature of its expansion during this critical period in European history.
+In this vein, I am currently working on an edition and translation of the Liber de miraculis sanctorum Savigniacensium, a large collection of over 430 miracles performed by Savigny's saints, written at the abbey in 1243/4.

 Outside of these projects I am broadly interested in questions relating to the development and transmission of the written word in the Middle Ages, notions and the exercise of power, medieval frontiers, and prosopography.
 I am also interested in the way that medieval texts can be edited and understood via digital platforms such as TEI-XML.